Joseph Arthur Ankrah

 Joseph Arthur Ankrah (18 August 1915 – 25 November 1992) was a Ghanaian army general who was the second head of state of Ghana from 1966 to 1969 as chairman of the National Liberation Council.
 He was Ghana's first military head of state.
 Ankrah also served as the fourth chairperson of the Organisation of African Unity from 24 February 1966 to 5 November 1966.
 Previously, Ankrah was appointed the first commander of the Ghana Army in 1961.

 Early life

 Joseph Arthur Ankrah was born on 18 August 1915 in Accra to the Ga family of Samuel Paul Cofie Ankrah, an overseer for the Christian Missionary Society and Beatrice Abashie Quaynor, a trader.

-Ankrah began his schooling in 1921 at the Wesleyan Methodist School in Accra, where he was nicknamed 'Ankrah Patapaa' for his "forcefulness in arguments and always playing leadership role among his mates".
+Ankrah began school in 1921 at the Wesleyan Methodist School in Accra, where he was nicknamed 'Ankrah Patapaa' for his "forcefulness in arguments and always playing leadership role among his mates".
 In 1932, he entered Accra Academy, where he established himself as a good football player.
 He obtained the Senior Cambridge School Certificate in 1937.
 He then joined the Ghana Civil Service.